Anthony Bacon (1558–1601)

 Anthony Bacon (1558–1601) was a member of the powerful English Bacon family and was a spy during the Elizabethan era.
-He was Francis Bacon's brother.
+He was Francis Bacon's elder brother.

 Early years, 1558–1580

 Anthony Bacon was born in 1558, the same year that his father, Sir Nicholas Bacon, was appointed Lord Keeper of the Great Seal by Elizabeth I of England.
 His mother, Anne, was the daughter of noted humanist Anthony Cooke.
 His mother's sister was married to William Cecil, 1st Baron Burghley, making Burghley Anthony Bacon's uncle.
 Anthony Bacon's more famous younger brother, Francis Bacon, was born three years after him, in 1561.

 Anthony and his brother spent their early years at York House in the Strand, London.
 Their mother (who was one of the most educated women of her day, speaking French, Latin, Greek, Spanish, Hebrew and Italian) oversaw their early education.
 In April 1573, the Bacon brothers enrolled in Trinity College, Cambridge, where they lived in the household of the Master of Trinity College, John Whitgift.
 The boys' father died in February 1579 after having been one of the most powerful men in England for the past twenty years.